Vishal-V/100-Days-of-ML-Code/README.md

 # 100-Days-of-ML-Code
-My daily log to track the progress on the 100 days of ML code challenge.
+My daily log to track my progress on the 100 days of ML code challenge.

 ### Day 1 (09-09-18) : Naive Bayes
 - Started with the [intro to machine learning](https://in.udacity.com/course/intro-to-machine-learning--ud120-india)  course on Udacity